 On this page

-By law, some businesses, venues and events need you to check-in.
-This means they need to collect your contact details (name, phone number and/or email) to assist NSW Health with contact tracing.
+Many businesses are required by law to collect your details (name, phone number and/or email) to assist NSW Health with contact tracing.

-Businesses, venues and events that use Service NSW check-in system will display a poster with a Service NSW QR code.
+Businesses, venues and events that use Service NSW check-in system will display a poster with a NSW Government QR code.

 Using the Service NSW app for COVID Safe check-in

 Hospitality venues (pubs, clubs, cafes and restaurants) and hairdressers are required to use the Service NSW check-in system.
 Other types of businesses can also choose to use this system.

 The Service NSW check-in system uses QR codes.
 If your phone can’t read QR codes, or you’re otherwise unable to access the Service NSW system, the business must record your contact details by an alternative method.